-- Diagnostic Evaluation (continued)- - EKG also provides information about the ventricular response. - A-Fib often presents with Rapid Ventricular Response, - - It can also detect valvular disease, ventricular hypertrophy, and pericardial disease - Transthoracic Echo (TTE) is more commonly ordered. - Transesophageal Echo (TEE) is more sensitive for in-Baseline Laboratory Testing is also important to rule out or evaluate for metabolic causes of /
+- Diagnostic Evaluation (continued)- - EKG also provides information about the ventricular response. - A-Fib often presents with Rapid Ventricular Response, with a ventricular heart rate of up to 180 bpm (commonly around 120) - Echocardiogram provides valuable information about the size and function of the atria and ventricles.
+Order for all cases of new A-Fib. - It can also detect valvular disease, ventricular hypertrophy, and pericardial disease - Transthoracic Echo (TTE) is more commonly ordered. - Transesophageal Echo (TEE) is more sensitive for detection of thrombi formation in the left atrium or left atrial appendage